Fleet Tracking Systems Explained

 3. Vehicle maintenance

-The fleet trackers monitor fuel consumption as mentioned and then flag up issues if the system detects something is not right.
-Some trackers are so advanced they integrate with the vehicle computer to feed back individual vehicle data to the main system.
+The fleet trackers monitor fuel consumption as mentioned and then flag issues if the system detects something is not right.
+Some trackers are so advanced they integrate with the vehicle computer to feedback on individual vehicle data to the main system.

 What are the features of a vehicle tracking system?

 Below are 5 of the main features of a vehicle tracking system.
 This will help you narrow down a supplier that will work for your business and fit your needs.

 Exactly as you would expect, this provides you “to the minute” information about your vehicles, displaying where they are on a central map.